ku-cylee/capstone-money-detector/README.md

 ## Limitations

+The project was for COSE489 Capstone Design course, and is no longer maintained.
 * Relatively low accuracy on 50000KRW banknotes, 100KRW coins, 50KRW coins, 10KRW coins.
     - Possible solution is more and more training data sets
 * Unable to recognize multiple cashes at once